The mall during peak fall foliage in Central Park in NYC

 fall-foliage-in-Central-Park-in-November-in-NYC

-Did you know that New York City is the last area in the state and one of the last places along the Northeast Coast to have its fall foliage?
+Did you know that New York City is the last area in the state and one of the last places along the northeast coast to have its fall foliage?
 Catch the dancing colors of red, yellow, orange, and browns across all the bucolic areas and parks in NYC!

 There’s nothing quite as magical as taking a stroll through the classic spots and hidden gems in Central Park during the fall like the Bethesda Terrace!